-• Distribution System Plan Implementation Progress
+Distribution System Plan Implementation Progress

 Distribution System Plan (DSP) implementation progress is a performance measure instituted by the OEB in 2013.
 Consistent with other new measures, utilities were given an opportunity to define it in the manner that best fits their organization.
-The DSP outlines a utility's forecasted capital expenditures, over a five year period, required to maintain (and for some utilities expand) the distributor's system to serve its current and future customers.
+The DSP outlines a utility's forecasted capital expenditures, over a five- year period, required to maintain (and for some utilities expand) the distributor's system to serve its current and future customers.
 This measure is intended to assess NBHDL's effectiveness at planning and implementing the DSP.

-NBHDL owns and operates seventeen (17) municipal stations, has almost 600,000 meters of overhead lines and underground cable circuits and there are fifty-seven (57) distribution feeders, eight (8) substation feeders, and 4,026 distribution transformers.
+NBHDL owns and operates seventeen (17) municipal stations, has almost 575,000 meters of overhead lines and underground cable circuits and there are fifty-seven (57) distribution feeders, eight (8) subtransmission feeders, and 4,026 distribution transformers.
 A significantly large percentage of the assets employed on NBHDL's distribution system have been in service for much longer than their typical useful life and the main focus of the capital program is investments in system renewal.
 Specifically, NBHDL has been adhering to a plan to complete a voltage conversion program that began in 1977/1978 - the completion of this project will harmonize the entire system to one distribution voltage for optimal efficiency.
 An Asset Condition Assessment was utilized in the development of the DSP which uses data related to the health and condition of assets, including asset age, results of testing and visual inspections to determine the risk of asset failure in order to find the right balance between capital investments in new infrastructure and operating and maintenance costs so that the combined total cost over the life of the asset is minimized.

 NBHDL has based the DSP implementation progress as a percentage (%) of budgeted gross capital spending compared to actual spending.
-NBHDL achieved 112% of the DSP forecasted budget of \$5.9M in 2018.
-NBHDL is aligned with total DSP spending to date as variances to budget in a given year are typically addressed in the overall picture of the 5 year plan spending.
+NBHDL achieved 119% of the DSP forecasted budget of \$6.1M in 2019.
+NBHDL is aligned with total DSP spending to date as variances to budget in a given year are typically addressed in the overall picture of the 5-year plan spending.
 Given the dynamic nature of the business, a number of issues emerge over the course of a year that require the management to postpone, re-prioritize or otherwise amend the capital work plan adopted at the start of the year.
 External factors such as extreme cold weather and a deep frost line are the type of elements that can have an impact on the ground when executing the work and cause delays that are outside NBHDL's control.

-Significant construction work, totaling just over \$3M, continued in the city in 2018.
-The McIntyre, Ferguson, and Fraser projects were part of the final aspects of the Citywide voltage conversion project to standardize and harmonize the system.
-A section of Ski Club Road was rebuilt to revitalize two major 44kV sub-transmission circuits.
-Substation work of nearly \$2M included the new build of municipal substation (MS) #23 at the Community Energy Park, rehabilitation of MS #10 (Marshall Ave), in addition to other technology upgrades.
-Customer demand work, and general operational requirements such as building upgrades, IT requirements and planned updates to the fleet also occurred in 2018.
+Significant construction work, totaling just under \$2M, continued in the city in 2019.
+A section of Ski Club Road continues to be worked on as part of a project to revitalize two major 44kV sub-transmission circuits.
+Substation work of nearly \$1.3M included improvements to municipal substation (MS) #11 and #13 as well as the completion of the rehabilitation of MS #10 (Marshall Ave), in addition to other technology upgrades.
+Customer demand work, and general operational requirements such as building upgrades, IT requirements and planned updates to the fleet also occurred in 2019.